waku-org/specs/standards/application/waku-api.md

         type: MessageValidation
         # If the default config for TWN is not used, then we still provide a message validation default
         default: DefaultMessageValidation

+  NetworkingConfig:
+    type: string
+    fields:
+      listen_address:
+        # Is not applicable in some environments such as browser.
+        type: string
+        default: "0.0.0.0"
+        description: "The network IP address on which libp2p and discv5 listen for inbound connections"
+      p2p_tcp_port:
+        # Is not applicable in non-TCP environments such as browser
+        type: uint
+        default: 60000
+        description: "The TCP port used for libp2p, relay, aka, general p2p message routing."
+      discv5_udp_port:
+        # Is not applicable in non-UDP environments such as browser
+        type: uint
+        default: 9000
+        description: "The UDP port used for discv5."

   AutoShardingConfig:
     type: struct